 Using project folders to manage files needed on the label or form

-I create a project with labels and forms for my customer, but when I copy the files to user's computer, not all files used in the project (databases, images...) are found.
+I create a project with labels and solution for my customer, but when I copy the files to customer's computer, not all files that I used in the project (databases, images...) are found.

-When you place an image to the label or create a connection to the database, NiceLabel and NiceForm remember the original location of these files.
-On the customer's computer you have copied the files to some other folder than exists on your computer and this might be the reason for failure.
+When you place an image to the label or create a connection to the database, NiceLabel remembers the original location of linked files.
+On the customer's computer you might have copied the files to some other folder than exists on your computer and this might be the reason for a failure.

-This is how the searching for associated files is performed.
-There are four levels of search.
-If the file is not found in the current level, the next level until the file is either found or not found.
+The following lists explain how NiceLabel seaches for files.
+There are four levels of search activities.
+If the file is not found in the current level, NiceLabel tries the next level until the file is either found or not found.

 Designed files with links to:

 The current folder is the one containing the open label or solution file requesting a link to a file.

-Level 4: The "labels, forms, database, graphics" structure is checked
+Level 4: NiceLabel checks the "labels, solutions, database, graphics" project structure

 - Create a folder for your project, for example 'Project'.

 - Make four sub-folders in this folder.
-Name them Labels, Forms, Database and Graphics.
+Name them Labels, Solutions, Database and Graphics.
 It is important to use these exact folder names in English.

-- Create or copy the files in the appropriate folders: labels go into Labels folder, forms go into Forms folder, database files must be stored into Database folder and images must be saved into Graphics folder.
+- Create or copy the files in the appropriate folders: labels go into Labels folder, solutions go into Solutions folder, database files go into Database folder and images go into Graphics folder.